 Surgery: When medically necessary and performed in a hospital, freestanding surgical facility or physician's office.
-(See "CheckFirst (Pre-Determination of Benefits") for details about hospital pre-authorization and predetermination of benefits.)
+(See "CheckFirst (Pre-Determination of Benefits)" on page 99 for details about hospital pre-authorization and predetermination of benefits.)

 Temporomandibular joint dysfunction (TMJD): Eligible expenses under the medical benefits include only the following, if medically necessary: